 Increasing numbers of people are worried about the potential health risks of Bisphenol A (BPA) leaching from the liner into the food and the internet is full of claims and counter claims.

 Nearly all tin cans, aluminium cans and metal tubes are BPA lined and have been since the 50s.

 The liner can be white or yellow or transparent in which case it is undetectable.
 In most cases it is best to assume that your can has a plastic liner and that it contains BPA.
-The only way to know for sure is to phone the manufactorer and ask.
+The only way to know for sure is to phone the manufacturer and ask.

+But why use BPAat all you might ask ?
 Here’s some information from the bishenol-a.org

 Metal food and beverage cans have a thin coating on the interior surface, which is essential to prevent corrosion of the can and contamination of food and beverages with dissolved metals (UK FSA, 2002).

 In addition, the coating helps to prevent canned foods from becoming tainted or spoiled by bacterial contamination.

 The major types of interior can coating are made from epoxy resins, which have achieved wide acceptance for use as protective coatings because of their exceptional combination of toughness, adhesion, formability and chemical resistance.